websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

     npm run import
     ```

 1. Verify that the new Fragment Collection is available.
-Open your browser to `https://localhost:8080`, and open the Product Menu and go to Site &rarr; *Site Builder* &rarr; *Page Fragments*.
-The new Collection appears with the other Collections.
+Point your browser to `https://localhost:8080`, open the Product Menu, and go to Site &rarr; *Site Builder* &rarr; *Page Fragments*.
+The new Collection appears in the Collection list.

     ![The Collection is available.](./using-the-fragments-toolkit/images/02.png)